saucelabs/sauce-docs/docs/visual/faq.md

 ## Visual E2E

 ### What Sauce Labs browsers are supported by Visual E2E?
 Visual E2E is unified with Sauce VMs, and uses Sauce browsers exclusively.
-For a detailed list, see [Visual E2E Supported Browsers and Operation Systems](https://docs.saucelabs.com/visual/e2e-testing/supported-browsers).
+For a full list, see [Visual E2E Supported Browsers and Operation Systems](https://docs.saucelabs.com/visual/e2e-testing/supported-browsers).

 ### How do I test smaller mobile web viewport sizes for responsive design testing?
 This can be done by setting [`viewportSize` in your `sauce:visual` capabilities](/visual/e2e-testing/commands-options/#saucevisual-capability-options).